Privacy risk in GeoData: A survey: Existing literature on geomasking techniques

 \subsection{Masking with pre-defined locations}

-As we described in Section~\ref{sec:geomasking-techniques}, techniques that mask with pre-defined location move a given point to a new location, which is randomly chosen from all the possible locations of a similar type that exist within a specific region (such as a circle or an annulus) surrounding the original location.
 Zhang et al.~\cite{zhang2017location} was the first to use location swapping as a masking technique for geospatial data in the health analytic domain.
-The location swapping methods provide a more realistic scenario in terms of the displacement location selection for masking.
-Because location swapping provides an additional filter to ensure masked locations fall within predefined areas of interest.

-However, as the authors highlighted, if an attacker able to determine the buffer distance used to relocate a point, it might be possible to re-identify the original locations.
+This technique offers a more realistic scenario for displacement location selection.
+However, as the authors highlighted, if an attacker is able to determine the buffer distance used to relocate a point, it might be possible to re-identify the original locations.
 The same authors also explored the location swapping with donut masking to set a minimum distance preventing points from being swapped with any locations within this specified range.
 The authors employed an internal buffer size half that of the external buffer.

-Swanlund et al.~\cite{swanlund2020street} introduced street masking which uses a road network as a basis for masking.
-The authors used OpenStreetMap road network to replace the original location with coordinates sampled from a set within a predefined radius.
+Swanlund et al.~\cite{swanlund2020street} introduce street masking, which uses a road network as a basis for masking.
+The authors use OpenStreetMap road network to replace the original location with coordinates sampled from a set within a predefined radius.
 As the study suggests, street masking performs similarly to population-based donut geomasking with regard to privacy protection, achieving comparable k-anonymity values at similar median displacement distances.

+Geo-indistinguishability, as proposed by Andrés et al.~\cite{andres2013geo}, is a privacy notion proposed for preserving privacy in location-based services.
+It offers stronger protection than spatial k-anonymity by safeguarding against adversaries with any current or future side information.
+The notion is formalised as a user enjoying $\epsilon r$-privacy within a radius $r$, where $\epsilon$ determines the level of privacy per unit distance, with smaller values of $\epsilon$ providing higher privacy protection.
+It achieves privacy protection by relocating individual point locations, ensuring that within a certain radius, any two points yield similar locations after relocation.